top of page

 • No foreigner transaction fees.

-Intermediate: Chase Sapphire Preferred I just got this one!
+Intermediate: Chase Sapphire Preferred I've had this one for years and love it!
 I started with the Venture One and learned how to take advantage of travel hacking and then worked my way up to the Chase Preferred.
 Here’s why I classify this as an intermediate travel card:

 • 90$ annual fee.
 This is totally worth it if you know how to use this card and travel benefits.
 It pays for itself but it still is an investment.